trueadm/t7/readme.md

 ## Components

-Components and sub-components are essential for breaking down large applications into managable parts that can be re-used. t7 understands this and has a simple syntax for defining components in relation to custom elements.
+Components and sub-components are essential for breaking down large applications into manageable parts that can be re-used. t7 understands this and has a simple syntax for defining components in relation to custom elements.
 Much like JSX, you can pass a HTML tag with a reference to a JavaScript object.

-To do so, simply let t7 know the name of the HTML tag that will be the local object in its `register()` function
+To do so, simply let t7 know the name of the HTML tag that will be the local object in its `registerTag()` function. t7 also handles React components in the same way.

 ```javascript